Clients

 Operating Model Development: Designing a staffing, funding, and operating model for the next 6–12 months to support lean yet scalable operations.

-Contractor Identification: Identifying and screening potential contractors; identifying and building relationships with potential fiscal sponsors.
+Partner & Contractor Identification: Identifying and screening potential strategic partners and contractors; identifying and building relationships with potential fiscal sponsors.

 -